 Dive Brief:

 - The properties span major U.S. urban markets such as New York, Los Angeles, Chicago, Phoenix, New Orleans and others across 17 states, according to Gordon Brothers documentation.
-The properties include Found Santa Monica and Found Miami Beach, both of which opened last month as the first U.S. hotels under Marriott International’s new Series collection brand.

 - In the wake of Sonder’s bankruptcy, hospitality industry professionals have criticized its master-lease operating model.
 Some operators have since stepped in to convert Sonder properties under their own brands and operating modes.